wp-plugins/suggest-comments/readme.txt

 Tags: comments, fun, survey
 Requires at least: 2.0.2
 Tested up to: 2.5
-Stable tag: 0.3
+Stable tag: 0.5

 Suggest some comments to your lazy visitors.
 Can also be used as a simple survey tool on the comment form.
-Inspired by <a href="http://www.vorspeisenplatte.de">Vorspeisenplatte</a> and <a href="http://riesenmaschine.de/">Riesenmaschine</a>

 == Description ==